macfanatic/motion_data_wrapper/README.md

 # Dynamic Finders
 Task.find_by_status :open # returns the first task with a status of open, or nil Task.find_all_by_status :open # returns array containing Tasks matching that status

+# Search in a specific managed object context
+Task.with_context(bg_ctx).where(...) # searches using a specific context, default is App.delegate.managedObjectContext
 ```

 ### Persistence